ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 > reference to the AWS region of interest is updated in the Terraform code.
 Failure to update the Region within
 > the Terraform scripts may result in a failed deployment!

+> [!CAUTION]
+> Your deployment may fail if there are any policies in place to restrict creation of resources to certain regions.
+> Make sure to check with your administrator if there are such policies in place before deploying your application.

 ### Availability Zones

 [[Terraform File]](../deploy/main-infrastructure/vpc.tf)